TolikPylypchuk/SharpHook/docs/articles/native.md

 provided by SharpHook.
 However, you should still read this article to know how the high-level features work under the hood.

+> [!NOTE]
-**Note**: The libuiohook build used by SharpHook on Windows is statically linked to the C runtime which means that client apps don't need the Visual C++ Redistributable package.
-An exception is the logging functionality - this is explained further in the article about [logging](logging.md).
+> The libuiohook build used by SharpHook on Windows is statically linked to the C runtime which means that client apps
+> don't need the Visual C++ Redistributable package.
+An exception is the logging functionality - this is explained
+> further in the article about [logging](logging.md).

 ## Low-Level Functionality Providers